Deep-Saran/Deep-Saran/README.md

 - 👋 Hi, I’m @Deep-Saran
-- 👀 I’m an Aspiring Roboticist
+- 👀 I’m an Human Robot Interaction (HRI) researcher
-- 🌱 I’m currently working on Computational HRI (Human Robot Interaction)
+- 🌱 I’m currently working on Computational HRI
 - 💞️ If you want to collaborate email me at dmasanam@ucsd.edu

 <!---